jeanreye4/jeanreye4.github.io/readme.md

 - Your HTML should pass the [W3 HTML validator](https://validator.w3.org/#validate_by_input)).
 - Your CSS should pass the [W3 CSS validator](https://jigsaw.w3.org/css-validator/#validate_by_input)).
 - No JavaScript required!
-- Functional for both small and large screens (aka [responsive design](https://git.generalassemb.ly/sei-cosmic-binturongs/responsive-design))
+- Uses a CSS Media Query to have two different layouts for small and large screens (aka [responsive design](https://git.generalassemb.ly/sei-cosmic-binturongs/responsive-design))
 - Deployed to [GitHub pages](https://pages.github.com/).
 This is a free hosting service provided by GitHub.
 You should name your repository `your-username.github.io`.
 The result is that your page will be publicly available at http://your-username.github.io.

 > You have not been taught how to deploy to Github Pages.
 That's okay!
 This is an opportunity to learn something new on your own.
 Just follow the instructions [here](https://pages.github.com/).
 If you run into any issues, just ask for help.